 Persistence – you can fail but can’t quit, this factor is more responsible for his success than any other

 Patience – keeps you from getting resentful and frustrated.

 Class – no one is beneath you, class is about having great likeability

 Learning – if you learn, you get your next gift.
 If you don’t, you repeat your mistakes.

-Passion – do what you enjoy to find out what it is, don’t overthink it.
+Passion – do what you enjoy and that’s great way finding passions.
+Don’t overthink it.